All workshops are presented by Kristin Ryan, MS, LPC, NCC, CPCS, unless otherwise noted next to the workshop description below.

 Personalities are complex.
 People presenting with personality disorder traits are often misunderstood, misdiagnosed, dreaded, and/or avoided.
 With a new perspective, we can provide the compassion that is needed to disrupt these difficult behaviors and guide along a path to healing and improved quality of life.

-- Present practical information about personality disorders including development, presentation, and categorical vs dimensional approach
+- Present practical information about personality disorders including etiology, development, presentation, and categorical vs dimensional approach

 - Review ethical diagnostic assessment with information to differentiate from expected variations in personality and clinical issues, and also amongst similar disorders